 University of Washington BLOG CREW

-Clarissa Alfes is pursuing an EdS and PhD in school psychology, and she earned a BA in psychology from Johns Hopkins University.
-Clarissa is passionate about working with young children to support their school readiness skills, and she especially loves children’s museums.
-She has studied early math development using museum-based, experiment games with little scientists from the community.
+Clarissa Alfes is a graduate student in the University of Washington College of Education pursuing an EdS and PhD in school psychology.
+She holds a Bachelor of Arts in psychology from Johns Hopkins University and is passionate about working with young children to strengthen their skills for school readiness.
+Clarissa particularly loves children’s museum settings; she previously studied early math development through museum-based, experiment games with little scientists from the community.
 She grew up playing all the games she could get her hands on: board games, card games, puzzles.
-Clarissa is still always up for a game!
+She is still always up for a game!

-Jessica Anderson is currently pursuing a PhD.
-Before graduate school, Jessica studied elementary and special education and psychology in Wisconsin and had the pleasure of teaching 4thgraders.
-She is interested in literacy development in young children, and how parents and teachers can work together to support children’s academic success.
-Jessica lives in Seattle with her partner, Dan, and 3-year-old daughter, Avery.
-As a child, Jessica spent hours outdoors pretending with her five siblings and loved to play “teacher”.
-As an adult, Jessica still spends some time playing outdoors through hiking and biking, and she loves to get creative with the arts.
+Jessica Anderson is a first-year school psychology student at the University of Washington pursuing a PhD.
+Prior to graduate school, Jessica studied elementary and special education and psychology in Wisconsin and had the pleasure of teaching 4th graders.
+She is particularly interested in literacy development in young children, and how parents and teachers can work together to encourage strong academic outcomes for children.
+Jessica resides in Seattle with her partner, Dan and 3-year-old daughter, Avery.
+As a child, Jessica spent hours outdoors pretending with her 5 siblings, and she frequently played “teacher” to her unfortunate 4 younger siblings.
+As an adult, Jessica still spends some time playing outdoors through hiking and biking, and she loves to get creative with the arts!

-Kayla Polk is pursuing a PhD and earned her Master’s degree in research psychology.
-She has studied school readiness skills of children in preschool settings.
-Kayla is interested in children’s developing early math skills, and how effective educational environments can build strong academic and behavioral skills for long-term success.
+Kayla Polk is a school psychology graduate student pursuing a PhD at the University of Washington.
+Kayla earned a Masters degree in research psychology, and she has researched school readiness skills of children in preschool settings.
+Kayla is interested in children’s developing early math skills, and the provision of effective educational environments that foster strong academic and behavioral skills for long-term success.
 Kayla grew up in the Southeast region of the U.S., and she spent time using her imagination while playing in the woods.

 Kristen Missall, PhD, is a professor of school psychology at the University of Washington.
 Kristen has been a professor for 15 years, and before that, she worked in early childhood programs and elementary schools.
 She researches how children age 3 to 8 develop literacy, math and prosocial skills, and is also interested in the role of child development, educational supports and parenting in children’s school success.
 Kristen has a wonderful family including her supportive husband (Robb), three children (Meggie , Max , Alex ), one happy golden retriever (Finn), one chubby guinea pig (Bean), and 8-12 fish (give or take).
 At all ages Kristen has loved playing and creating with art supplies – bring on the markers, colored paper, shape scissors, glue and glitter!